What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Pros: Hongdae is located in Mapo-gu and is relatively close to the city center.

-It is very well linked to the major tourist attractions both by bus and by subway – Hongik University Station on the Inner Circle Green Line is a few stops away from the City Hall and the main city center area.
+It is well linked to the major tourist attractions by bus and subway – Hongik University Station on the Inner Circle Green Line is a few stops from the City Hall and the main city center area.

-The Airport Line stops here as well and links both Gimpo and Incheon Airports to Seoul Train Station.
-That’s why at the subway station you will also find lockers where you can leave your luggage.
+The Airport Line also stops here and links Gimpo and Incheon Airports to Seoul Train Station.
+That’s why you will also find lockers where you can leave your luggage at the subway station.

-In the area there are a few of the most important universities in town, thus you’ll find also plenty of restaurants, bars, cafes, and shops with affordable prices.
+There are a few of the most important universities in the area.
+Thus, you’ll also find plenty of restaurants, bars, cafes, and shops at affordable prices.

-Cons: The area is literally packed with people (mostly students and tourists) at every time of the day and night.
-So if you are looking for a more laid-back area, this is not the place for you.
+Cons: The area is packed with people (mostly students and tourists) at every time of the day and night.
+So, if you are looking for a more laid-back area, this is not the place for you.

 Read also: How to get from Incheon to Hongdae | Where to stay in Hongdae | Fun things to do & see in Hongdae, Seoul